arcadiapage/arcadiapage.github.io/_drafts/rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 tags: []

 ---
-Rethink Your Sensitivity: 8 Important Life Changes to Make after Learning You're an HSP

-Years ago, when I discovered that I was a Highly Sensitive Person, I thought I had myself *all* figured out.
+Years ago, when I discovered that I was a Highly Sensitive Person, I thought I had myself _all_ figured out.
 I added more things to my life to accommodate my sensitivity, incorporating more outdoor time into my day and installing blue light filters on all my devices since I know how visually sensitive I am.
 I also switched to using more natural skin care products since I am sensitive to chemicals and unnatural scents.

 I made all of these practical adjustments with the idea that this was the best way to cater to my needs as an HSP since the books I've read about sensitivity focus a lot on the importance of creating a comfortable physical environment.